Nawab of Dhaka: History

-The Nawabs of Dhaka were Persian and Urdu-speaking aristocrats tracing their ancestry to Kashmiri Khan Mughal merchants who arrived in Mughal Bengal during the reign of emperor Muhammad Shah to pursue trade, but eventually settled in the districts of Dhaka, Sylhet and Bakerganj.
+The Nawabs of Dhaka were Persian and Urdu-speaking aristocrats tracing their ancestry to Kashmiri merchants of Persian origin who arrived in Mughal Bengal during the reign of emperor Muhammad Shah to pursue trade, but eventually settled in the districts of Dhaka, Sylhet and Bakerganj.
 Maulvi Khawaja Abdullah Kashmiri, who moved from Delhi in the late Mughal era, is recorded as the first patriarch of the family in Bengal.
 Having established a successful business in Sylhet, he invited his father and brother from Kashmir.
 Later, the family settled in Dhaka.

 The Dhaka Nawab family was officially established by Khwaja Hafizullah Kashmiri son of Khawaja Abdullah Kashmiri, who acquired considerable wealth via trade in leather and gold.
-His fortune was built upon trading leather, spices, and salt with notable Armenian and Greek merchants.
+His fortune was built upon trading leather, spices, and salt with Greek and Armenian merchants.
 He also purchased some floundering zamindari estates, on sale everywhere in Bengal under Permanent Settlement, and indigo factories in Barisal District and Mymensingh District.
 In the following years, they married into renowned families in the locality to strengthen their hold over the newly acquired territories.

 Hafizullah acquired Atia Pargana in the former Mymensingh District (currently in the Tangail District).
 Hafizullah bought a 4-anna (one fourth) share of the pargana, including Dhamrai, the Atia Mosque built in 1608, and much of Madhupur forest in 1806, on the strength of a mortgage bond for Rs.
 40,000.
 Profits gained from this purchase compelled him to engage further in the purchasing of land properties.
 He also acquired Aila Phuljhuri in the Bakarganj Sundarbans, a 44000 acres area bought for Rs 21000 in 1812, at a revenue demand of only Rs 372 annually.
 After clearing of the jungle was affected, in the late 1870s, its estimated total rental income appeared as high as Rs 2,20,502.

 Due to an absence of any surviving male successor of Hafizullah, his estate upon his death descended to his nephew Khwaja Alimullah, son of his deceased elder brother Ahsanullah, whom he had groomed as an estate manager.
 His landed acquisitions were added to those of his uncle, consequently making the united zamindari as one of the largest in the province.
 Before his death in 1854, Alimullah made a waqf for a united status of the zamindari which was to be managed jointly by a mutawalli.